A flavourful and hearty salad or main dish!

-I’ve long been a fan of quinoa and I keep learning new things about not only how to cook it but also how to optimize the flavour of these delightful little nutrition-packed seeds.
+I’ve long been a fan of quinoa and I keep learning new things about not only how to cook it but also how to optimize the flavour of these delightful little superfood seeds.
 I’ve found toasting them before simmering them in a seasoned broth is one of the best ways.
-I prefer to serve red quinoa as it has a more interesting colour on the plate.
-This salad’s bright, fresh flavour and loads of vegetables help to make it a lovely part of any brunch or dinner menu.
+I prefer to serve red or multicolour quinoa as it has a more interesting colour on the plate.
+This salad’s bright, fresh flavour and loads of vegetables help to make it a lovely part of any brunch or dinner menu, whether you are feeding vegans, vegetarians or omnivores.

-- 2 teaspoons grated or finely minced ginger root
+- 2 teaspoons (10 mL) grated or finely minced ginger root

 - 18 slender stalks of asparagus; in 1″ pieces